Suffering

 Consider your thoughts, habits, and routines.
 Try to become aware of the motivations behind them.

-Contemplation: Clinging To The Aggregates Themselves
+Contemplation: Clinging to the Aggregates Themselves

 An uninstructed, run-of-the-mill person , assumes form to be the self, or the self as possessing form, or form as in the self, or the self as in form..
 He assumes feeling to be the self.
 He assumes perception to be the self.
 He assumes formations to be the self..
 He assumes consciousness to be the self, or the self as possessing consciousness, or consciousness as in the self, or the self as in consciousness.